-The IPS sets forth the minimum acceptable credit ratings for investments from any two of the following nationally recognized statistical rating organizations.
-For an issuer of short-term debt, the rating must be no less than "A-1" or "SP-1" (Standard & Poor's), "MIG 1/VMIG 1" (Moody's), or "F1" (Fitch).
-For an issuer of long-term debt, the rating must be no less than an "A".
-As of June 30, 2016, the Pool is rated at AAA Principal Stability Fund Rating (AAAm) by S&P and the money market fund is rated at AAAm by S&P.
+This is the risk that an issuer or other counterparty to an investment may not fulfill its obligations.
+The IPS sets forth the minimum acceptable credit ratings for investments from any two of the following NRSROs: S&P, Moody's, or Fitch.
+For an issuer of short-term debt, the rating must be no less than A-1 or SP-1 (S&P), P-1 or MIG 1/VMIG 1 (Moody's), or F1 (Fitch), while an issuer of long-term debt shall be rated no less than an A in the Money Market Funds and AA in the Extended Fund.
+Municipal debt issued by the County is exempt from the above credit rating requirements.
+As of June 30, 2017, the County's investments were in compliance with the IPS limits.
+The Successor Agency's pooled cash and investments are combined with the County's pooled investments, and therefore, do not represent specific identifiable investments and are not discretely rated.

-Additional information regarding the Pool, including the investment portfolio and related interest rate, the custodial credit, credit, concentration of credit risks, and fair value measurements is presented in Note 3 to the County's Comprehensive Annual Financial Report (CAFR).
+Additional information regarding the Pool, including the investment portfolio and related interest rate, the custodial credit, credit, concentration of credit risks, and fair value measurements is disclosed in the County's Comprehensive Annual Financial Report (CAFR).
 The CAFR is available by accessing the Auditor-Controller's website at http://acdcweb01.ocgov.com/acInternet/Reports.aspx.